GSA/digitalgov.gov/content/posts/2016-09-02-quality-speed-and-lower-costs-yes-you-can-have-it-all.md

 We then enabled [Auto Healing](http://docs.aws.amazon.com/opsworks/latest/userguide/workinginstances-autohealing.html) on our application layers to ensure servers would be replaced automatically if they failed.
 With robust, well-tested recipes to build servers in place, we knew this replacement would be seamless if it occurred.

 To replace our CDN and web application firewall (WAF) provider, we implemented our own Apache proxy server layer using a modified version of the [OWASP](https://www.owasp.org/index.php/Main_Page) WAF rules for the [modsecurity](https://www.modsecurity.org/) Apache module, echoing our previous provider’s approach.
 This took iterative tuning that we&#8217;ll discuss later.

 We also migrated our database services (MySQL and Redis) to the hosted AWS equivalents (RDS MySQL and Elasticache Redis), in configurations that were designed to automatically withstand loss of a datacenter, or AWS availability zone (AZ).
 This was an inexpensive way to take the hassle of database availability, backups, and upgrades out of our hands.

 With all of these pieces in place we were able to build out the following architecture in AWS:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/486-x-713-aws\_network\_diagram.jpg" alt="A diagram of the new AWS network." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/486-x-713-aws\_network\_diagram.jpg" alt="A diagram of the new AWS network." %}

 The key thing to note about this architecture is that it has four new characteristics that our old environment did not: